-For water you’ll want to get a couple of large water jugs so you don’t run out.
+For water, you’ll want to get a couple of large water jugs so you don’t run out.
 We also bring a water filter so we can refill on fresh water when we stop by lakes or rivers.

 Lifetime is our go-to cooler for road trips in our car.
-Lifetime coolers are rotomolded, have a nice latch system that’s easy to open and close, and come with a bottle opener.
+Lifetime coolers are rotomolded, have a nice latch system that’s easy to open and close and come with a bottle opener.

-When filled up with ice, Lifetime coolers can keep food chilled up to a week.
+When filled up with ice, Lifetime coolers can keep food chilled for up to a week.
 And they are bear proofed which is especially important if you plan to spend a lot of time outdoors.

 Lifetime coolers are comparable to the popular YETI coolers but at a fraction of the cost.

 If you plan to use a cooler, storing food in Tupperware containers will prevent it from getting wet and soggy while keeping your food chilled.

 For cooking our meals we usually bring along a small camping stove that can make basic meals (boil water, rice, heat food, etc).
 A small camping stove is super easy to set up and can be used anywhere.
 You can also eat directly out of the pots eliminating the need for extra plates.